 So for those of you that don’t know, I recently got married, yes, congratulations to me and my beautiful wife, thank you, thank you.
 You guys are far too kind, too kind.

-It was a rainy day, light drizzle, but that didn’t perturb us.
+It was a rainy day, light drizzle, but that didn’t bother us.
 Isn’t rain on your wedding day supposed to be good luck anyway?
 Yeah, I’ll take the good luck.

-At the front desk after stating our aims for the day, we were asked to produce a legal form of identification, as well as the i.d for our witness.
-The gentleman took our drivers licenses and reviewed them, after a few moments he gave us a ticket and asked us to take a seat until our number came up on the prompter.
+At the front desk, after stating our aims for the day, we were asked to produce a legal form of identification, as well as the ID for our witness.
+The gentleman took our driver’s licenses and reviewed them, and after a few moments gave us a ticket and asked us to take a seat until our number came up on the prompter.

-The place was relatively empty, which was a most welcomed relief as most government run businesses tend to be dreadful.
-However this place was well organized and had a comfortable air to it.
+The place was relatively empty, which was a welcome relief as most government-run businesses tend to be busy.
+However, this place was well organized and had a comfortable atmosphere.

-We took some pictures by the city hall mural painted inside.
-I’ve yet to see the pictures, but I trust they will be awesome.
+We took some pictures by the City Hall mural painted inside.
+I’ve yet to see the pictures, but I trust they will be great.
 It’s nice that they have that for us.

-Once our numbers came up we went over to the other counter and presented our documentation.
-We all signed some paperwork and were then directed to take a seat again, and wait to be called.
+Once our numbers came up, we went over to another counter and presented our documentation.
+We all signed some paperwork and were then directed to take a seat again and wait to be called.

-After another brief wait and a few more pictures we were called to another desk.
+After another brief wait and a few more pictures, we were called to another desk.
 Here a gentleman took our documents and told us to enter the ceremony room.
-For some reason I expected a priest or something, but the same gentleman who took our paper work walked in and introduced himself as the marriage clerk.
-He asked us to stand before him, asked for the rings to be produced, then literally out of nowhere he jumped into his spiel.
+For some reason, I expected a priest or something, but the same gentleman who took our paperwork walked in and introduced himself as the marriage clerk.
+He asked us to stand before him, asked for the rings to be produced, then began the ceremony.

-“If there is anyone present that feels these two should not be married, please speak now, or forever hold your piece.”
+“If there is anyone present that feels these two should not be married, please speak now, or forever hold your peace.”

 I do.